SayedBaladoh/Full-Text-Search-using-Docker-Kafka-Elasticsearch-Kibana-Java-Spring-Boot-HBC-Jsoup-Angular/README.md

 * **Full-Text Search Front-end application**

-To access the frontend application use the following endpoin
+	To access the frontend application use the following endpoins:

 	+ http://localhost:4200